My shopping cart

 SAFE AND ENVIRONMENTALLY FRIENDLY.
 Contains no sulfates, phosphates (optical brighteners), chlorine bleach or caustic chemicals.
 It has a neutral pH and is biodegradable.
 Concentrated formula with thoughtfully-sourced ingredients and no fillers or excess water.

 SCENT FREE.
 Heritage Park liquid detergent is fragrance-free and a perfect detergent for sensitive skin or those prone to an allergic reaction or skin irritation from harsh chemicals in other laundry products.
-(Note: for those who prefer a subtle scent, we also offer our Luxury Silk, and Wool Detergent in a delicate lavender mist.)
+(Note: for those who prefer a subtle scent, we also offer our Silk, and Wool Laundry Detergent in a delicate lavender mist scent.)

 ETHICALLY PRODUCED.
 All Heritage Park Laundry Essentials products are Leaping Bunny Approved.
 They are 100% cruelty-free and never include ingredients tested on animals.